fortinet/azure-templates/FortiGate/Terraform/VNET-Peering/README.md

 ![VNET peering design](images/fgt-ha-vnet-peering.png)

-This Azure ARM template can also be extended or customized based on your requirements.
+This Terraform template can also be extended or customized based on your requirements.
 Additional subnets besides the ones mentioned above are not automatically generated.
-By extending the Azure ARM templates additional subnets can be added.
+By extending the Terraform templates additional subnets can be added.
 Additional subnets will require their own routing tables and VNET peering configuration.

 # Deployment